neglux/react-project-template/README.md

 > **Note:** It is recommended to use the command line interface for Git operations instead of built-in IDE tools when commiting.
 This ensures compatibility with our Husky verification and pre-commit hooks.
 Please avoid using IDE-specific Git tools for a consistent development workflow.

+Here are some examples of bad commit messages to avoid:

+- "Fix bug"
+- "Update code"
+- "Changes"
+- "Testing"
+- "Attım tut"

 Having clear and informative commit messages is crucial for maintaining a well-documented and organized codebase.
 Follow these guidelines when writing commit messages:

 - **Be Descriptive**: Provide a concise and descriptive summary of the changes made in the commit.
 The message should accurately convey the purpose and impact of the commit.

 - **Use Imperative Verbs**: Write commit messages in the imperative mood.
 Start the message with a verb that describes what the commit does.
-For example, instead of saying "Fixed a bug," use "Fix bug" or "Update documentation."

 - **Keep it Short**: Ideally, commit messages should be no longer than 50-72 characters in the subject line.
 If necessary, provide additional details in the body of the commit message, separating it from the subject line with a blank line.